livinter/MyNQL/README.md

 ## Concept

-A good foundation is a simple concept:
+**A good foundation is a simple concept:**
- * Nodes have a type/category and a id/key
+ * Nodes have the format `table.id`
- * Connections only have a distance
+ * Connections have a distance

-You may have types/categories like: customers, customer_attributes, merchants, merchant_attributes, products, places, areas, promotions, interests.
-This categories are often the name of the tables in your relational database.
+You may already have tables like: customers, merchants, products, places, areas, promotions, interests.
 Each entry in your database used to have an id/key.

-As every item in your database can be identified this way, all nodes need to be organized as tuples in the format `(id/key/name, type/category)`
+So `table.id` defines everything you have.

-Now teach the network by telling all the known relations, and ask the network about all the (indirect) relations you like to know.
+Teach the MyNQL network relations between two `table.id` <-> `table.id` you know, and ask the network about all the (indirect) relations you like to know.

-**This is very simple, but also very powerful!** You define a starting point, and search for the closest matches of a desired type/category.
+**This is very simple, but also very powerful!** You define a starting point, and search for the closest matches of a desired table.
 When you add more connections your questions will stay the same, only the results will improve.
 If you like to see a real live example look this example. https://github.com/livinter/MyNQL/blob/master/test/computerstore.py#L28

 ## Install

 ```
 git clone https://github.com/livinter/MyNQL.git
 python setup.py install